 query (from demo.ecommerce.data group every 0 by statusCode limit 10 offset 5)

 Click the ellipsis button of a widget to access the following options:

 |Go to query||Take you to the search window and show the table constructed with the query that feeds the Activeboard.|

 |Clone||Copy the widget in the Activeboard.|

 |Export to CSV||Download a table with the widget's data in a CSV file.|

 |Change widget type||A list of widget types appears and you can easily change between widget types.|

 Connect a widget to an input

 When you add inputs to your Activeboard, the widgets linked to them must reference the input name in their queries to work properly.
 Depending on the type of data, you need to add a different expression.
 Learn more here.

 By default, widgets connected to an input don't show any data before you enter or select a specific value in the corresponding input.
-However, you can make them show data (either a query data or a specific value) before using the input.
-This is made adding a specific operator to the widget query.
+However, you can make them show data (either query data or a specific value) before using the input.
+This is made by adding a specific operator to the widget query.
 Learn more here.